polygoat/TSL/README.md

 ### [Templating](#templating)
 ---
 # How does it work?
 TSL runs through the script line by line and executes corresponding Python code in the background.
 File handling, complex data types, and templating are built-in for rapid prototyping.
 Every line starts with a command followed by a space and space-separated arguments.
 Most commands support optional clauses like `as ...` (storage variable) or `in ...` (file handle) to supply further information.

+A command's inputs and outputs can be **strings** or **collections of strings**.
+In ladder case, TSL iterates over a collection's strings and applies the command to each of them.
+The commands `as`, `remember`, `split`, and `for every` loops change the context to the provided variable.
+This means you can omit `as` clauses in the following commands, always automatically referring to the context.

 ---
 # Prerequisites